 While BigBasket has been procuring directly from the farmers for the last several years (Nuthalapati et al., 2017), several startups embarked on direct procurement in recent years and the quantities are significant and increasing.
 For example, Udaan is procuring fruits and vegetables in Delhi and Karnataka and dealing with a quantity of 500 tons per day, apart from 5000 tons of staples (Poojary, 2019).
 Ninjacart supplies fresh produce to Flipkart for its Flipkart Quick and deals with 1500 tons a day (Velayanikal, 2020).
 Zomato acquired Bangalore-based WOTU in 2018 and renamed as 'Hyperpure' for starting direct procurement from farmers through operations in B2B foodtech space (Kashyap, 2019, 2020), while Swiggy entered hyperlocal grocery delivery recently and also procuring from farmers directly (Garg, 2020).
 Leveraging e-mandi model, Agribazaar works with 200,000 farmers and connects them with procurement agencies and food processing companies like Britannia, AgroPure, and others at no cost, though it collects transaction fees from buyers (Mitter, 2020).
 DeHaat, based on the franchise model connects farmers with traders, institutional financers, and buyers like Reliance Fresh, Zomato, Udaan, etc on one platform in 20 regional hubs in eastern India and serves 210,000 farmers (Singh, 2020a).
 It is noteworthy that several of the active startups work in the states with poor agricultural marketing infrastructure in central and north India.
-Further, they provide several related services to which we return towards the end of this Section.
 While several startups fail to survive or make it to the bigger leagues, some are acquired by bigger companies.
 For example, ZopNow was acquired by More and later Amazon; FarmTaaza by WayCool; and DailyNinja by BigBasket.
 Pivoting from B2C to B2B, as done by Ninjacart, WayCool, has been a trend recently and B2B startups seem to get higher funding chances relatively (Sheth et al., 2020).